minetest/modtools/doc/mod_translation_updater.md

 If you want to translate the fruit names when `return_fruit` is run, but have the *untranslated* fruit names in the `fruit` table stored, this is where `NS` will help.
-It will show the script the string without Minetest translating it.
+It will show the script the string without Luanti translating it.
 The script could be made translatable like this:

     local fruit = { NS("Apple"), NS("Orange"), NS("Pear") }